Pacatro/portfolio/README.md

     git clone https://github.com/Pacatro/portfolio.git
     ```

-2. Rename the `content.example.json` file to `content.json`
+2. Add your github token to the `.env.example` file and rename it to `.env`

     ```bash
-    mv content.example.json content.json
-    ```

-3. Add your github token to the `.env.example` file and rename it to `.env`

-    ```bash
     mv env.example .env
     ```

-4. Install dependencies
+3. Install dependencies

     ```bash
     npm install
     ```

-5. Start the development server
+4. Start the development server

     ```bash
     npm run dev
     ```

-6. Open the project in your browser at `http://localhost:3000`
+5. Open the project in your browser at `http://localhost:3000`

 ## 🛠️ Customize